Vancouver’s Winter Festivities to Enjoy With Your Dog

 - Where: 12138 Fourth Avenue, Richmond, at the Gulf of Georgia Cannery National Historic Site

-- Bark tip: While the indoor festivities are reserved for humans, your dog will love the walk around Garry Point park.
-Unleash your inner athlete by challenging the West dyke trail on foot or bike, with your dog on leash.
+- Bark tip: While the indoor festivities are reserved for humans, your dog will love the walk around Garry Point Park.
+Unleash your inner athlete by challenging the West dyke trail on foot or bike with your dog on a leash.

 - Where: Pet Food and More stores around the Greater Vancouver Area

 - When: follow Santa’s paw prints and catch him here.

 - What: Your family will be charmed by the relaxing and unique atmosphere of Kerrisdale.
 Yes, it’s got Starbucks and McDonald’s and Gap, but you are more likely to find hidden treasures in the various thrift stores and character shops.
 Kids can enjoy horse carriage rides on Saturdays.
 Your dog will love you if you guys check out Quichena dog park nearby and walk the newly paved Arbutus Greenway Trail (work in progress, but one day will take you from False Creek down to Fraser River!)

 - When: Dec 3rd, 2016 to Dec 23rd; 12 pm – 4 pm

 - Bark Notes: Be sure to grab a bite before you leave; you will not be disappointed, and let’s not forget your fur kid – check out True Carnivores at W. Blvd and 44th!